ryanwynd/toyRobot/README.md

 - Since I decided on deploying to an Azure Web App I needed at least a simple front end for the app and this is not an area I am strong with.
 Looking over the example project you provided me, Blazor seemed the most simple to use to plug in a simple command input to and start processing user commands and show the required outputs.
 I spent minimal time and effort on the front end, just enough to allow a user to input commands and see the REPORT outputs.
 - xUnit was picked for unit testing as it was what the tutorial on Blazor testing I watched used (Though I did not get around to actually getting the tests inputting commands through the UI working, so I could have used any testing framework but they're all quite similar for a simple project like this regardless)
 - TDD and some SOLID priciples were kept in mind when developing the app.

+Docker
+- The standard tool used everywhere for containerising things so it was the easy choice for this project (though in my experience using podman is basically an identical process)
+- I used a pretty standard setup using microsofts dotnet sdk image as base, building and publishing the app in there the same as before then adding an nginx layer to configure a simple nginx reverse proxy.
+- To keep the previous work mostly untouched, I just added the job to build and push the image to an azure registry at the end of the actions workflow.
+- The image is published to an azure container registry, and this is pulled by a seperate web app to run the container./

 **App**